samuelfrnk/scrapingPackages/README.md

 **site:pypi.org {your word} explanation**

 After entering your word you are asked if you want to filter the first 20 results.
 If yes you need to paste your openAI API key.
-This will then ask chatGPT's API whether the description really is connected to the wished topic.
+This will then ask chatGPT's API (model gpt-3.5-turbo) whether the description really is connected to the wished topic.

 ---